Congregation Beth El–Keser Israel

 To volunteer, contact the office at office@beki.org or by phone at 203.389.2108 x114.

-• Office Tasks – Stuffing envelopes, photocopying, preparing mailings and similar clerical tasks are performed in the office, often with a small group of willing volunteers who want to keep their hands busy.
+• Office Tasks – Stuffing envelopes, preparing mailings and similar clerical tasks are performed in the office, often with a small group of willing volunteers who want to keep their hands busy.

 • Green Team: Conservation & EnvironmentConservation, Environmental Awareness, Energy Efficiency, Recycling and related concerns are addressed by a concerned work-group, the Green Team.

 • Torah Readers & Prayer Leaders – All daily, Shabbat and Festival services are led by members.
 Tefila leaders and Torah readers are always needed.
-Shabbat and festival services are organized by a rotation schedule of service leaders.
-Classes and tutors are available to help those who want to learn to lead services or read Torah.

 • Children’s Program Leaders – Children’s Shabbat programs are held every Shabbat and are led by members.
 Program leaders and participants are always needed.
 Shabbat and festival children’s programs are organized by a rotation schedule of children’s program leaders.